visfleet/activerecord7-redshift-adapter/README.md

 ==============================

 Amazon Redshift adapter for ActiveRecord 7 (Rails 7).
+This is a fork from https://rubygems.org/gems/activerecord7-redshift-adapter hosted on a private Gitlab instance.
-I forked the project from https://github.com/kwent/activerecord6-redshift-adapter
+It's itself forked the project from https://github.com/kwent/activerecord6-redshift-adapter

-Thanks for the auhors.
+Thanks to the auhors.

 Usage
 -------------------